sushavanpalit/sushavanpalit/README.md

 - 🤝 I’m looking to collaborate with other developers and build cool projects
 - 🎯 Goals: Learning DSA as well as Web Development.
 - 📫 How to reach me **sp2430@cse.jgec.ac.in**
-- ⚡ Fun fact: I watch movies a lot
+- ⚡ Fun fact: I love to watch cricket.

 ### Connect with me :